The Staffing Trap Keeping Community FIs From Growing

 Why the Traditional Model Is Breaking Down

 The full-service branch was built for a different era.
-It assumed a stable local labor pool, predictable staffing costs, and a member base that would walk through the door for routine transactions.
+It assumed a stable local labor pool, predictable staffing costs, and a customer base that would walk through the door for routine transactions.
 All three of those assumptions are eroding.

 The result is a familiar trap: community FIs want to grow, but growth requires staff they can’t reliably hire, retain, or afford.